Portrait

 1. Climate technology

-• Home electrification at Onsemble, building mobile apps that help people tap into subsidies to switch from gas to electric appliances
+• Home electrification, also at Onsemble, building mobile apps that help people tap into subsidies to switch from gas to electric appliances

 2. NLP / AI